How to Choose a Good Veterinarian for Your Doberman

 The most seductive version of bad advice is not loud, but comforting.

 It tells owners, or how we’d like to think of them as the dog’s guardians, that they are simply being good advocates if they search for a veterinarian who supports their preferred philosophy.
-It makes them feel empowered.
-It turns agreement into proof of quality and disagreement into a sign of defect.
+It makes them feel empowered and turns agreement into proof of quality and disagreement into a sign of defect.

 But once reassurance becomes the standard, guardians can end up shopping for the least resistant professional instead of the most reliable and medically sound one.

-That is how people drift into a very risky habit: borrowing the authority of veterinary medicine when it feels useful, while treating veterinary judgment itself as optional whenever it becomes inconvenient.
+That is how people drift into a very risky habit: borrowing the authority of veterinary medicine when it feels useful, while treating veterinary judgment itself as optional whenever it contradicts one’s beliefs, and, hence, when their opinion becomes inconvenient.

 Instead of true advocacy, the result is selective acceptance.